adrexzvii/SkyHigh-Studios-Assessment-2-Official/README.md

 # WorldFlightPedia - Microsoft Flight Simulator 2020 Add-on
+# its not the final release, still on BETA stage, this is made just for testing and project traceability
 ## 📋 Project Overview

 **WorldFlightPedia** is a custom add-on/mod for Microsoft Flight Simulator 2020 (MSFS 2020) that provides an in-game toolbar interface to discover and navigate to Points of Interest (POIs) around the world.
 The application integrates Wikipedia data and real-time flight tracking to create an interactive encyclopedia experience while flying.